Do you know you're precious to God? It's true. Absolutely true.

-Emotions are a wonderful thing.
-They serve us well, and we would be like robots without them.
+We rely so much on our feelings.
+Emotions are a wonderful, God-given thing and serve us well.
+We'd be like robots without them.
 Sometimes, though, they exercise too much control in our lives.
-We trust them too much.
+It's possible to trust them too much.

-For many years, I believed that God didn't love me because he did not help me find a mate.
-Reading that just now, you may think that sounds childish, but thousands, maybe millions of singles think that way too.
+For many years, I believed God didn't love me because he did not help me find a mate.
+You may think that sounds childish, but thousands, maybe millions of singles think that too.
 Often we base our idea of love on how we believe someone should treat us.

 When we're the one talking to God like that, it's hard to put ourselves in the place of that frustrated child.
 In our prayers, we may say something similar to God because he doesn't provide a spouse.
 But God, like the parent of that small child, knows better than to give us everything we want.